Charles M. Schulz: Biographies

 Multiple biographies have been written about Schulz, including Rheta Grimsley Johnson's Good Grief: The Story of Charles M. Schulz (1989), which Schulz authorized.

-The lengthiest biography, Schulz and Peanuts: A Biography (2007) by David Michaelis, has been heavily criticized by the Schulz family; Schulz's son Monte stated it has "a number of factual errors throughout ... [including] factual errors of interpretation", and he extensively documents these errors in a number of essays.
+The lengthiest biography, Schulz and Peanuts: A Biography (2007) by David Michaelis, was widely criticized by the Schulz family; Schulz's son Monte stated it has "a number of factual errors throughout ... [including] factual errors of interpretation", and he extensively documents these errors in a number of essays.
 However, Michaelis maintains that there is "no question" his work is accurate.
 Although cartoonist Bill Watterson (creator of Calvin and Hobbes) feels the biography does justice to Schulz's legacy, while giving insight into the emotional impetus of the creation of the strips, cartoonist and critic R.C.
 Harvey regards the book as falling short both in describing Schulz as a cartoonist and in fulfilling Michaelis' stated aim of "understanding how Charles Schulz knew the world".
-Harvey believes that Michaelis‘ biography inductively bends the facts to a thesis rather than logically deducing a thesis from the facts.
+Harvey believes that Michaelis' biography inductively bends the facts to a thesis rather than logically deducing a thesis from the facts.
 Dan Shanahan's review, in the American Book Review (vol 29, no. 6), of Michaelis' biography faults the biography not for factual errors, but for "a predisposition" to finding problems in Schulz's life to explain his art, regardless of how little the material lends itself to Michaelis' interpretations.
 Shanahan cites, in particular, such things as Michaelis' crude characterizations of Schulz's mother's family, and "an almost voyeuristic quality" to the hundred pages devoted to the breakup of Schulz's first marriage.

 In light of Michaelis' biography and the controversy surrounding his interpretation of Charles Schulz's personality, responses from Schulz's family reveal some intimate details about Schulz's persona beyond that of a mere artist.

+In August 2023, author and comic artist Francesco Matteuzzi and comic artist Luca Debus, both longtime Peanuts fans, wrote and illustrated Funny Things: A Comic Strip Biography of Charles M. Schulz.
+In panels styled after his famous work, Schulz himself narrates the story of his own life.
+The biography received positive reviews, with The Comics Journal noting, "at the end of 2023, it was welcomed by many critics and readers as one of the most interesting graphic novels of that year."